5 Goal-Setting Mistakes to Avoid at All Costs

 Answering these questions will help you recognize whether or not your goal is attached to your life’s purpose.

-The video below explores and provides practical strategies you can use so you can find more purpose with your daily routine.
+The video below explores and provides practical strategies for finding more purpose in your daily routine.

 5. Failing to Make a Plan

-No, because you just do so out of habit.
-Every action that you do on autopilot each day is part of a habit loop–a cue, routine, and reward that happen without having to think about it.
+No, because you do so out of habit.
+Every action you do on autopilot daily is part of a habit loop–a cue, routine, and reward that happens without having to think about it.

-It’s important to turn your goals into habits so the actions become an integral part of your routine.
-By using implementation intention statements, you remove the option to decide whether or not you’re going to follow through with your objective for the day.
+It’s essential to turn your goals into habits so the actions become an integral part of your routine.
+By using implementation intention statements, you remove the option to decide whether or not you’ll follow through with your objective for the day.

-Implementation intention statements give you a new “normal” so you don’t have to wait for what feels like the “right” time to come along to take an action, you simply follow the plan that you’ve created for yourself, leaving all of the guesswork out of it.
+Implementation intention statements give you a new “normal,” so you don’t have to wait for what feels like the “right” time to take action.
+You simply follow the plan that you’ve created for yourself, leaving all of the guesswork out of it.

 For example, “I will meditate for ten minutes after brushing my teeth in the morning and at night on my meditation cushion.”

-With this implementation intention in place, you will start to practice meditation automatically after brushing your teeth–eventually without having to think about it.
+With this implementation intention in place, you will practice meditation automatically after brushing your teeth–eventually without having to think about it.

 Final Thoughts on Goal-Setting Mistakes

-The whole process of setting goals is something that takes practice.
-But, once you get the hang of it, it will be life changing.
-Once you accomplish one goal, it can easily lead to more goals and ultimately evolve who you are as a person.
+Setting goals takes practice.
+But once you get the hang of it, it will be life-changing.
+Once you accomplish one goal, it can easily lead to more goals and ultimately evolve who you are.

-Setting goals in a way that sets you up for success can be the key to staying motivated and inspired to persevere until you’ve achieved your dreams.
+Setting goals that set you up for success can be the key to staying motivated and inspired to persevere until you’ve achieved your dreams.

-So, learn from the successful people who have come before you and avoid making the mistakes laid out in this article.
-With the right planning and a well thought out process, you’ll be on your way to accomplishing great things.
+So, learn from the successful people who have come before you and avoid making the mistakes in this article.
+With the proper planning and a well-thought-out process, you’ll be on your way to accomplishing great things.

 Finally, if you want to take your goal-setting efforts to the next level, check out this FREE printable worksheet and a step-by-step process that will help you set effective SMART goals.